Setting Lifecycle Policies Using Postman

 Wasabi makes use of the following lifecycle actions:

-• - Expire the current version of objects.
-For versioned buckets, a delete marker is added and the current version of an object is retained as a non-current version.
+• Expire the current version of objects.
+For versioned buckets, a delete marker is added, and the current version of an object is retained as a noncurrent version.
 For non-versioned buckets, the object is permanently removed at the end of the specified period.

-• - Permanently delete non-current versions of objects.
+• Permanently delete noncurrent versions of objects.

-• - Delete expired object delete markers.
+• Delete expired object delete markers.

-• - Delete incomplete multipart uploads.
+• Delete incomplete multipart uploads.

-Filter Examples
+Filter Example

 <Filter>